nwg-piotr/nwg-drawer/README.md

 This application is a part of the [nwg-shell](https://nwg-piotr.github.io/nwg-shell) project.

-**Contributing:** please read the [general contributing rules for the nwg-shell project](https://nwg-piotr.github.io/nwg-shell/contribution).

-Nwg-drawer is a golang replacement to the `nwggrid` command (a part of [nwg-launchers](https://github.com/nwg-piotr/nwg-launchers)).
-It's being developed with [sway](https://github.com/swaywm/sway) in mind, but should also work with other wlroots-based Wayland compositors.
+**Nwg-drawer** is an application launcher.
+It's being developed with [sway](https://github.com/swaywm/sway) and [Hyprland](https://github.com/hyprwm/Hyprland) in mind, but should also work with other wlroots-based Wayland compositors.
-X Window System is not officially supported, but you should be able to use the drawer on some floating window managers (tested on Openbox).

 The `nwg-drawer` command displays the application grid.
 The search entry allows to look for installed applications, and for files in XDG user directories.
 The grid view may also be filtered by categories.